9sashaa/9sashaa/README.md

 # 💫 About Me:
-- 👋 Hi, I’m Sasha, experienced Frontend developer.
+- 👋 Hi, I’m Sasha, experienced Full-Stack Engineer.
 - 👀 Skilled in JavaScript, TypeScript, React, NodeJS.
 - 🌱 I know how to work with Angular, Svelte.
 - 💪 Strong engineering professional with a Bachelor of Science focused in Computer Science and applied Mathematics.